esimorre/twistranet/README.txt

 Installation - short version
 -----------------------------

-- Install requirements (Python 2.6, PIP and PIL)
+- Install requirements (Python 2.6, pip and PIL)

 - In any directory, just execute: